-I am a wildlife conservationist, fundraiser, and social entrepreneur focusing on sea turtles in Latin America, as well as a grant writing consultant, writer and photographer, activist, father, professor, educator, organic gardener, and speaker.
+I am a wildlife conservationist, fundraiser, author, and social entrepreneur focusing on sea turtles in Latin America, as well as a grant writing consultant, photographer, activist, father, professor, educator, organic gardener, and public speaker.

-I co-authored the Worldwide Travel Guide to Sea Turtles, was chair of the Awards Committee of the International Sea Turtle Society, and have authored several book chapters, blogs, and abstracts on turtle conservation and ecotourism, and has presented at major travel conferences and sea turtle symposia.
+I have been chair of the Awards Committee of the International Sea Turtle Society, and have authored several book chapters, blogs, and abstracts on turtle conservation and ecotourism, and have presented at major travel conferences, sea turtle symposia, and other venues.
 I received a BS in Environmental Economics from Penn State University and taught a class on ecotourism at Mount Hood Community College.